-Water Treatment Plant Backup Power Generator - Installation of a 600-kW generator will take place in 2025 to provide the Ringgold Water Plant with power redundancy to ensure continued water service in the event of a power outage.
+Water Treatment Plant Backup Power Generator - A new 600-kW generator was installed at the end of 2024 to provide the Ringgold Water Plant with power redundancy to ensure continued water service in the event of a power outage.

-Peter's Lane Water Line Replacement - The City of Ringgold will contract out the replacement of 4,000 feet of water line to replace critical aging infrastructure that will provide greater consistency to the water distribution system's ability to provide drinking water to our community.
+Peter's Lane Water Line Replacement - The City of Ringgold has contracted out and begun the replacement of 4,000 feet of water line to replace critical aging infrastructure that will provide greater consistency to the water distribution system's ability to provide drinking water to our community.